lrncrd/PyPotteryLens/README.md

 ### Quick Installation (Windows)

-1. Download the repository ZIP and extract it in a folder of your choice.
+1. Download the releases ZIP and extract it in a folder of your choice.

 2. Download Python 3.11 from [Microsoft Store](https://www.microsoft.com/store/productId/9NRWMJP3717K?ocid=pdpshare)